Anuvesh07/ChordCircle/README.md

 ## 🤝 Contributing

-We love contributors!
-Here's how you can help make ChordCircle even more awesome:
+We're new to this and would love help!
+Here's how you can contribute to our learning journey:

 ### 🎯 Ways to Contribute